Myth #1: Dehydration is uncomfortable, but not dangerous.

 Fact: It’s not too late.
 In fact, thirst is the body’s way of telling you to drink water, and you are not at risk of becoming dangerously dehydrated the minute you feel parched.
-When you get thirsty the deficit of water in your body is trivial, it’s a very sensitive gauge.
-It might be on a 1% reduction in your overall water.
+When you get thirsty the deficit of water in your body is trivial because your body is a very sensitive gauge.
+You might actually have only about a 1% reduction in your overall water.
 The solution is to drink some fluid, preferably water.

 Myth #3: Everyone needs to drink 8 glasses of water a day.

 Fact: This general rule of thumb is outdated, influenced today mostly by bottled water companies.
 So how much do you need to drink?
 Men roughly need to drink 3 liters (102 oz.) every day, and women require about 2.2 liters (78 oz.) per day.
 However, body weight has a lot to do with it.
 A good rule of thumb is to divide your body weight by 2 and drink that many ounces of fluid per day (example: 200 lbs. = 100 ounces).

 Myth #4: Clear urine is a sure sign of hydration.